NicoDupont/BbqDuino/README.md

 **To do List for final v1 ! :**

-1. Power supply the arduino from battery
+1. Power supply the arduino from power bank
 2. Electric card for integration
 3. Fritzing
 4. Make integration into a box
-5. imrove the arduino code and web app code
+5. improve the arduino code and web app code
+6. Add ifttt alert

 **Features :**

 - A WebApp to manage and monitor the cooking session.(the web app is designed to have just the necessary things)
-- Monitor on the lcd the temperatures and the time (total time and "partial" time. they can be reset with a button).
+- Monitor on the lcd the temperatures and the time ("partial" time can be reset with a button).
 - A led indicate us if the food temperature is reached or if the barbecue temperature is not good (too low or too high).(+ IFTTT Alert)
 - The 4 temperatures are stored in a database with a record every minutes.